daniellaah/deeplearning.ai-step-by-step-guide/README.md

   - [Course5: Sequence Models](#course5-sequence-models)

 ## Prerequisite
 Some basic machine learning background is good for understanding the materials.
 Since this is a deep learning course, machine learning knowlodge will not be covered much.
 For you who do not have any machine learning background, I think Andrew Ng's [Machine Learning course](https://www.coursera.org/learn/machine-learning) is a great starting point.
-Hope you can find some helpful leanring notes here: [Coursera机器学习笔记(〇)-目录](http://daniellaah.github.io/2016/Machine-Learning-Andrew-Ng-My-Notes.html)
+Hope you can find some helpful learning notes here: [Coursera机器学习笔记(〇)-目录](http://daniellaah.github.io/2016/Machine-Learning-Andrew-Ng-My-Notes.html)

 ## Programming Environment
 Python is used for this course.
 Coursera provides a cloud jupyter notebook environment called [coursera hub](https://www.coursera.org/learn/neural-networks-deep-learning/supplement/oABOh/programming-assignment-faq), you can finish your programming assignments directly on the coursera website.
 The following package/framework should be installed if you would like to run code on your own environment: